-The examination is offered online.
+The WJE is offered online.
 Fees associated with examinations are set out in the Fee Schedule.
-Once the College is in receipt of the form and payment, applicants will be sent an email with log in details and further instructions.
+Once the College is in receipt of the WJE request form and payment, applicants will be sent an email with login details and further instructions.